waterbycounty

 What's happening with rivers in St. Louis County right now?

-St. Louis County's primary USGS streamgage on the VERMILION RIVER is currently reading 1,160 cubic feet per second — 188% of the long-term mean of 615.6 cfs.
+St. Louis County's primary USGS streamgage on the VERMILION RIVER has a pipeline snapshot of 1,160 cubic feet per second — 188% of the long-term mean of 615.6 cfs.
 This is well above typical — often a signal of recent precipitation or storm runoff.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does St. Louis County water compare to the Minnesota average?